 ContactSend an email to info at mountainmadness.ca

-OnlineRegistration opens January 6, 2022 on Race Roster at this link.
-Deferrals from 2021 will be able to register with the link provided.
+OnlineRegistration opens January 6, 2023 on Race Roster at link provided here.
+Deferrals from 2022 will be able to register with the link and coupon provided.

 Special OffersMountain Madness former trail clinic members get 30% off for the 50 mile event.

 Fees50 mile: $145 early bird/$170 May 1.

 19 mile: $65 early bird/$90 May 1.

 RequirementsExperience.
 For the 50 mile, you must have completed at least a 50 km race.

 Trail Work.
 Participation in trail maintenance is a requirement and may be done anywhere.
 Time required for 50 mile = 8 hours, for 19 mile = 4 hours.
 You can substitute any volunteer work or volunteers on race day if there is no trail maintenance available in your area.
 Or make online donation to Mountain Madness Trail Maintenance Fund at $45 when registering.
 Complete this form and send by email by September 1.
 Rename the file using your full name.
 Check for your name on this list (to be posted here).